The Hurling Boys - version 1 - Home Study Course

 You can watch Margaret dancing another of the set dances at the Willie Clancy Festival here.
 You can possibly tell from the video that she never liked to perform!

 There can be many versions of a set dance, each one from a different dancing master and all danced to the same tune.
 Dancers regularly dance two versions of a "set dance" back to back, which is twice through the tune.

-Part of the beauty of this living tradition is that the steps continue to be passed on from one person to another, one generation to the next.
+Part of the beauty of the Irish dance tradition is that it continues to be passed on from one person to the next, one generation to the next.

 Level 3 description - for those who have been dancing a while and are ready to start memorising longer and more complicated routines.

 Summary - you will receive: